WebexSamples/postman-webex/README.md

 4. [publish documentation via documenter](https://www.getpostman.com/docs/creating_documentation).

 **We welcome pull requests for enhancements of existing collections, as well as contributions of collections that proved to be handy for you.
-When submitting a new collection, please ensure it leverages a {{spark_token}} variable to ease environments sharing among collections.
+When submitting a new collection, please ensure it leverages a {{access_token}} variable to ease environments sharing among collections.
 Thank you!**

 ## [all-resources-scripted](https://raw.githubusercontent.com/CiscoDevNet/postman-webex/master/all-resources-scripted.json)

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/1f5e101d8290a5303c90)

-Introduced at Cisco Live Vegas in July 2016, this collection was originally made available through [bit.ly](https://bit.ly/POSTMAN-SPARK-API).
-It is now maintained in this repository.

-The collection illustrates the REST API public resources, with direct links to the official Webex Teams API documentation.
+The collection implements the public resources for the Webex Teams REST API , with direct links to the official API documentation.

 ![public resources](docs/img/scripted-collection-all-resources.png)